 Mood, Mindset, and Money.

-Three things for Heads of L&D to consider before buying outdoor experiences
+Three things for CEOs to consider before buying outdoor experiences

 If you’re about to spend company money on leadership and team development, stop and read this first!

-As a Learning and Development (L&D) professional you are successful in growing organisational performance through developing employee capability.
-It’s up to you to source the right blend of e-learning, on the job training, external courses, coaching and more to get the people in your organisation performing at their best.
+As a CEO, you and your Learning & Development (L&D) colleagues are successful in growing organisational performance through developing employee capability.
+It’s up to your L&D team to source the right blend of e-learning, on the job training, external courses, coaching and more to get the people in your organisation performing at their best.
 When it comes to team and leadership development, you have a broad mix of options to choose from.

 If you are researching outdoor programmes and experiences for your leaders and teams (see our Why Outdoors?
 Seven Great Reasons) you’ll want to know how these will move the performance dial for your organisation, and how to find the right provider to deliver it for you.